LeanXcale: Shaping the Future of SQL Databases for Data Batch Processing

 How Does Your Scalable SQL Database Work?

 When databases were invented decades ago, they were optimized for running on a single computer with a single processor.
 However, a single processor can’t do a lot; that’s why we’re connecting them today in computing clusters.
-But people didn’t know how to scale a full database over many processors.
+However, people didn’t know how to scale a full database over many processors.

 Different kinds of databases have appeared in the last two decades, trying to solve problems traditional SQL databases did not solve or did not solve well.
 For instance, data lakes managed to scale information storage, while NoSQL databases were proposed to process semi-structured data.
 However, the scalability of what SQL databases did was still unsolved.

 SQL databases do basically three things: store data, query data, and guarantee data coherence despite failures and concurrent updates.
-The latest is called transactional management.
+The last one is called transactional management.
 People could scale data storage (e.g., data lakes) and query processing (e.g., data warehouses) but did not know how to scale transactional management.
 Our core invention is a process that can scale transactional management across multiple computers.

 Along the way, we made several other innovations, such as improving the efficiency of ingesting data by almost two orders of magnitude with respect to traditional SQL databases.
 This not only made databases more scalable but also sped up data ingestion into the database, which used to be another important bottleneck.

 Also, companies often need to calculate KPIs (key performance indicators) for their stored data.
-We found an innovative way to calculate these KPIs in real time as you ingest the data.
-For example, think of a bank that likes to show its customers a dashboard with realtime analytics.
+We found an innovative way to calculate these KPIs in real-time as you ingest the data.
+For example, think of a bank that likes to show its customers a dashboard with real-time analytics.
 The queries to get the KPIs to display on the dashboard used to be computationally very expensive.

 Another example is clearinghouses.
 When you make a bank transfer, it’s not just simply one bank sending money to another.
 In between, there’s a clearinghouse checking both banks’ balances, which are the KPIs in this case.
 On our YouTube demo, you can see how LeanXcale assists clearinghouses in checking transactions faster.